 CELT’s mid-term feedback program provides faculty with student feedback to allow them to make timely adjustments in courses during the semester.
 Through this voluntary program CELT staff visit classes and, using a research-based protocol, survey the class to elicit feedback.
 Below is a written description and videos to illustrate the process.

-Midterm Feedback Spring 2022 sessions will run February 28th thru March 11th.
+Midterm Feedback Spring 2023 sessions will run February 27th — March 3rd.

 What you should know:

 Spaces are limited, so please apply early.

 Midterm feedback sessions take approximately thirty minutes of synchronous class time if it includes a live component (in person or remotely), but we offer non-live formats as well and will follow up with you after we receive your application to determine what will work best.

 After you register for a midterm feedback session, a CELT staff member will reach out to you to arrange a meeting.
 In this meeting, we will explain the three midterm feedback format options in more detail and collaboratively determine the best format for you.
 In most cases, we will meet with you afterward to analyze the feedback results and discuss possible course adjustments.

 In this option, faculty would conduct the midterm feedback process with optional support from CELT.
 Faculty are responsible for administering the survey and collecting and reviewing responses.
 CELT can share survey templates and meet with faculty to determine course adjustments.
 See Teaching@Tufts & the CELT website for tips about designing a survey.

 In this option, CELT would administer most of the midterm feedback process.
 Midterm feedback consists of an anonymous survey that students complete individually online.
 CELT is responsible for designing the survey (with faculty input), collecting and analyzing results, and meeting with faculty to determine course adjustments.
 Faculty are responsible for sharing the survey with students.
 VIRTUAL FORMAT.